 Benefits of Hand Clenching in Yoga – Mushtika Bandhan

-- Relieves tension and stiffness in your wrists, hands and fingers.
+- Can help to release tension and stress in the hands and fingers.